RelationalAI/StaticLint.jl/README.md

 end
 ```

-A specific rule can be locally disabled using `lint-disable-next-line:` taking as argument
+A specific rule can be locally disabled using `lint-disable-next-line:` taking as an argument
 the message that has to be ignored.
 Consider this example:

 ```Julia